COSC360/360-project-Uchej-Aziz/Docs/README.md

 ### This folder contains all the relevant project documentation

+> Take note that the final report and final project walkthrough are in two separate files

 Group Members:
 AbdulAziz Almutlaq - 79960175
 Onwuvuche Jordan Chukwuka - 61007530